kbroman/qtlcharts/ReadMe.md

 [Karl W Broman](http://www.biostat.wisc.edu/~kbroman)

-R/qtlcharts is an [R](http://www.r-project.org) package to create [D3](http://d3js.org)-based interactive charts for xQTL data, for use with the [R/qtl](http://www.rqtl.org) package.
+R/qtlcharts is an [R](http://www.r-project.org) package to create interactive charts for xQTL data, for use with the [R/qtl](http://www.rqtl.org) package.
+It is built with [D3](http://d3js.org).

 This
 [gh-pages branch](https://github.com/kbroman/qtlcharts/tree/gh-pages)